Cades Cove: Religion

-The Civil War
+Civil War

 In the decades before the Civil War, Blount County, Tennessee, was a hotbed of abolitionist activity.
-The Manumission Society of Tennessee was active in the county as early as 1815, and the Quakers— who were relatively numerous in Blount at the time— were so vehemently opposed to slavery that they fought alongside the Union army, in spite of their pacifist agenda.
+The Manumission Society of Tennessee was active in the county as early as 1815, and the Quakers—who were relatively numerous in Blount County at the time—were so vehemently opposed to slavery that they fought alongside the Union army, in spite of their pacifist agenda.
 The founder of Maryville College, Rev. Isaac L. Anderson, was a staunch abolitionist who often gave sermons in Cades Cove.
 Blount doctor Calvin Post (1803–1873) was believed to have set up an Underground Railroad stop within the cove in the years preceding the war.
 With such sentiment and influence, Cades Cove remained staunchly pro-Union, regardless of the destruction it suffered throughout the war (there were some exceptions, however, such as the cove's affluent entrepreneur and Confederate sympathizer, Daniel Foute).

 In 1863, Confederate bushwhackers from Hazel Creek and other parts of North Carolina began making systematic raids into Cades Cove, stealing livestock and killing any Union supporter they could find.
 Elijah Oliver (1829–1905), a son of John Oliver and a Union sympathizer, was forced to hide out on Rich Mountain for much of the war.
 Calvin Post had also gone into hiding, and with the death of John Oliver in 1863, the cove had lost most of its original leaders.

-Although Federal forces occupied Knoxville in 1863, Confederate raids into Cades Cove continued.
+Although Union forces occupied Knoxville in 1863, Confederate raids into Cades Cove continued.
 A pivotal figure at this time was Russell Gregory, who had originally vowed to remain neutral after his son defected to the Confederate cause.
-Gregory organized a small militia, composed mostly of the cove's elderly men, and in 1864 ambushed a band of Confederate marauders near the junction of Forge Creek and Abrams Creek.
+Gregory organized a small militia composed mostly of the cove's elderly men, and in 1864 they ambushed a band of Confederate marauders near the junction of Forge Creek and Abrams Creek.
 The Confederates were routed and chased back across the Smokies to North Carolina.
 Although this largely put an end to the raids, a band of Confederates managed to sneak into the cove and kill Gregory just two weeks later.

 Cades Cove suffered from the effects of the Civil War for most of the rest of the 19th century.
 Only around 1900 did its population return to pre-war levels.
 The average farm was much less productive, however, and the cove residents were suspicious of any form of change.
-It wasn't until the Progressive Era that the cove recovered economically.
+It was not until the Progressive Era that the cove recovered economically.